Wedlake History, Family Crest & Coats of Arms

 Early Origins of the Wedlake family

-Wiltshire where they held a family seat as Lords of the Manor.
+The surname Wedlake was first found in Wiltshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1180 when Turstin, son of Wudelach, held estates in the shire.

 Early History of the Wedlake family